Investigating Workplace Complaints

 All employers have a legal obligation under California and federal law to conduct prompt, thorough and objective investigations on employees’ complaints about harassment, discrimination and retaliation in the workplace.
 Moreover, investigations into workplace complaints can resolve problems early, promote employees' confidence about the workplace, and ensure compliance with policies and the law.

 Shivani Sutaria serves as neutral, third-party investigator.
 She investigates complaints of discrimination, harassment, retaliation, accommodation issues, workplace violence, bullying and all types of alleged misconduct.
-Ms. Sutaria draws heavily on years of employment law experience and expertise to conduct objective, skilled, prompt and comprehensive fact-finding investigations.
+Ms. Sutaria draws on her years of employment law experience and expertise to conduct objective, skilled, prompt and comprehensive fact-finding investigations.
 She utilizes proven investigative techniques to obtain the relevant facts, analyze the collected data, conduct credibility analysis, and provide factual findings in a comprehensive report.

 Shivani Sutaria is an active member of the Association of Workplace Investigators (AWI), has completed AWI’s Training Institute for Workplace Investigators and is AWI Certificate Holder.
-She is the Co-Convener of the Silicon Valley Local Circle and has been selected as Part-Time Faculty for the AWI Training Institute in September 2021 and November 2022.
+She is the Co-Convener of the Silicon Valley Local Circle from August 2019 through 2022 and has served as Part-Time Faculty for the AWI Training Institute in September 2021 and November 2022.
 She will be serving as Part-Time Faculty at the upcoming AWI Training Institute in Santa Barbara in February 2023.